Heckington: Community

 Ecotricity have been given permission to build a 22-turbine wind farm on Heckington Fen.
-It would generate enough electricity for about 40,000 homes.
+It should generate enough electricity for about 40,000 homes.
 The site is next to a line of 400 kV pylons.

+The village has its own magazine, published periodically (Heckington Living), and an internet radio station (Heckington Living Community Radio or 'HLR').
 The village has a community website.